Hkattelu/Hkattelu.github.io/_posts/2016-01-07-Project-2-Hungarian_Algorithm.markdown

 turns out this ruins the next step, so I wasn't able to do this.
 After spending a lot of time on thinking how to select which lines to draw, I just decided to draw a line in the direction with the most zeroes.
-Originally this didn't work, but I made a few tweaks and somehow it managed to pasts the tests I put in place.
+Originally this didn't work, but I made a few tweaks and somehow it managed to pass the tests I put in place.

 <h3>The Selection Step</h3>